Docs

 example.modifyObject(obj);

-In React, data is passed to components via properties, which are immutable within the child component.
+In React, data is passed to components via properties.
+Properties are immutable within the child component.
 This means that you can’t change the value of a property inside a component.
-If you need to change the value, you should pass a function that will update the value in the parent component.
+If you need to change the value, you should pass a function that updates the value in the parent component.
 In Java, you might use methods and constructors to pass data into objects and retrieve data via getters, while React components receive data through properties and use callbacks to communicate with parent components.

 type ChildComponentProps = {